 Slack key guitar is the secret music of Hawaii.
 It grew up on the ranches of the Big Island.
 Then it spread to the other Hawaiian islands as a private tradition for family and close friends.
 Hawaiians did not share it with visiting tourists and for a hundred years it was largely unknown outside of Hawaii.

-In the first half of the twentieth century, slack key guitar played second fiddle to the ukulele and the electrified steel guitar.
+In the first half of the twentieth century, slack key guitar played second fiddle to the ukulele and the electrified steel guitar1.
 The public strongly identified both of these instruments with Hawaii as a result of recordings and films.
 However, beginning in the 1970s slack key guitar emerged from hiding and today people recognize it as an authentic and traditional Hawaiian musical art form.